Discover valuable insights and strategies to maximize your savings with the Thrift Savings Plan (TSP).

 What is the TSP?

-The Thrift Savings Plan (TSP) is a retirement savings program for U.S. federal employees and military members.
+The Thrift Savings Plan (TSP) is a retirement savings program designed for U.S. federal employees and military personnel.
 It offers tax advantages and various investment options to help individuals build their retirement nest egg efficiently.

 The primary functions of the program include: